excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 ### 1.0.11 (03/26/2025) ###

+* New: filter by course number and year.
-* Move images folders into the public folder.
+* Move the `images` folder into the `public` folder.
 * Allow LMS Common Block to be inside the container.
 * Allow iFrame Embed block to be inside the callout and tipbox blocks.
 * Update Instructor Notes pattern to include additional contents.
 * Update Discussion pattern to include a "Prompt Suggestions" callout for the reply tab.
 * Update language on the home page pattern.
-* Fix an editing issue with iFrame Embed text area.
+* Bugfix: fix an editing issue with iFrame Embed text area.

 ### 1.0.10 (03/12/2025) ###